Saturday, February 21, 2015

 For information Contact:

 The 2011-2012 season was Southwestern softball’s break out year.
-With the largest recruiting class in Stumpff’s time at SWCC with 17, posted the best record (in a season) in school history, finishing 43-21 and earning a spot in the Regional final and a chance for their first National berth in school history.
+With the largest recruiting class in Stumpff’s time at SWCC, 17 players, the team posted the best record (in a season) in school history, finishing 43-21 and earning a spot in the Regional final and a chance for their first National berth in school history.
 The 2012 season was a record breaking year offensively with Leah Kipfer breaking the single season hits record with 86 hits.
 Ashley Brandt, Danielle Barger and Londen Miller also each broke the previous record of 60 hits with 62, 65, and 66 hits respectively.
 During the 2012 season Stumpff coached 7 girls selected to the All-Region team.
 Coach Stumpff and her coaching staff were chosen “Midwest Coaching Staff of the Year.”

 In addition to her coaching duties at Southwestern, Stumpff is the director of residential life.